pyth-network/pyth-client/README.md

   sh -c "./afl/afl-fuzz -i ./pyth-client/pyth/tests/fuzz/add/testcases -o ./pyth-client/findings ./pyth-client/build/fuzz add"
 ```

-This command will run the `add` program on the tests cases in `pyth/tests/fuzz/add/testcases`, saving any outputs to `findings/`.
+This command will run the `add` fuzz test on the tests cases in `pyth/tests/fuzz/add/testcases`, saving any outputs to `findings/`.
 Note that `findings/` is shared between the host machine and the docker container, so you can inspect any error cases
 by looking in that subdirectory on the host.